Monday, November 30, 2009

 Vegetable oil for frying, about 500 ml

-Make a simple dough: mix cold water with salt, stir well and add in flour.
-Mix with hands, shape up your dough, it mustn't be hard but not also too soft.
+Make a simple basic dough: mix cold water with salt, stir well and add in flour.
+Mix with hands, shape up your dough, it mustn't be hard but also not too soft.
 Cover and let it rest.
+Mix 2 tsp of salt in 250 ml of water and mix well (for sprinkling the meat).

-Place enough vegetable oil into frying pan and fry both sides of "Gumma"s on a medium heat, until nice golden colour.
+Place enough vegetable oil into frying pan (try to use heavy bottom or heavy duty frying pans) and fry both sides of "Gumma"s on a medium heat, until nice golden color.

-You can make different fillings for "Gumma"- mashed with butter potato or steamed and mashed with butter pumpkin, as well as cottage cheese with spinach.
-I will be posting recipes lately.
+You can make different fillings for "Gumma" as mashed potato with butter and spices or pumpkin with fried onion, or cottage cheese with spinach.

 Yoqimli ishtaha!!!